E-News Current Month

 These are just a few of the most common strategies shared at the workshops we’ve conducted all across North America and attended by thousands of the top sales people in our field.
 Please keep in mind that nothing works all the time, and no one thing will work for everybody.
 Each of these strategies, of course, need to be tailored to the individual user, to the specific customer, and the particular situation.
 Also, this is by no means the definitive work on overcoming this particular objection and it’s not intended to be.

-Next month’s objection will be: “I don’t need a salesperson.”
+Next month’s objection will be: “I need to shop other cars first.”
 We need YOUR input!
 Please forward your ideas on this one, or your suggestions on which objection to cover next, to [email protected].

 On Success: